Nanouna/recettes-et-sentiments/README.md

 The second goal is to recommend some recipes, first based on a recipe proximity, then based on a user prompt.

-The third goal is to generate a brand new receipes from a list of key ingredients.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Setup